 The Action to Control Cardiovascular Risk in Diabetes Lipid (ACCORD Lipid) trial was a randomized placebo-controlled study of 5518 patients with type 2 diabetes mellitus on background statin therapy treated with fenofibrate.
-The mean duration of followup was 4.7 years.
-Fenofibrate plus statin combination therapy showed a non-significant 8% relative risk reduction in the primary outcome of major adverse cardiovascular events (MACE), a composite of non-fatal myocardial infarction, non-fatal stroke, and cardiovascular disease death (hazard ratio [HR] 0.92, 95% CI 0.79 to 1.08) (p = 0.32) as compared to statin monotherapy.
-In a gender subgroup analysis monotherapy was 0.82 (95% CI 0.69 to 0.99), and the hazard ratio for MACE in women receiving combination therapy versus statin monotherapy was 1.38 (95% CI 0.98 to 1.94) (interaction p = 0.01).
-The clinical significance of this subgroup finding
+The mean duration of follow-up was 4.7 years.
+Fenofibrate plus statin combination therapy showed a non-significant 8% relative risk reduction in the primary outcome of major adverse cardiovascula or relative has reduction in the primary outcome to map a worse catavasculat events (MACE), a composite of non-fatal myocardial infraction, non-fatal stroke, and cardiovascular disease death (hazard ratio [HR] 0.32, 95% CI 0.79 to 1.08) (p = 0.32) as compared to statim monotherapy.
+In a gender subgroup analysis, the hazard ratio for MACE in men receiving combination therapy versus statin monotherapy was 0.82 (95% CI 0.69 to 0.99), and the hazard ratio for MACE in women receiving combination and white blood cell counts are recommended during the first 12 months of some cases, reactions were life-threatening and required emergency treatment.
+If a patient develops signs or symptoms of an acute hypersensitivity reaction, advise them